8.5. C-Strings and Scope

 (a) (b)

 Consequences of dynamic data.
+Although managing the heap requires more effort than the stack, the effort is mostly hidden from programmers, with the benefits making the difference worthwhile.
 Each call to get_name returns a different, unique address: the address of memory newly allocated by the new operator.
 Therefore, subsequent calls to get_name do not overwrite the data returned by the previous call.
-This behavior solves the problem with static data presented above but creates a different opportunity for a logical error.
-The code fragments of parts (a) and (b) are identical to Figure 3, but the picture illustrates the difference between the static and the dynamic implementations of get_name.
+This behavior replaces the problem with static data presented above with the potential for creating a logical error.

 void client()